antononcube/Raku-Text-CodeProcessing/README.md

 [`file-code-chunks-extract.raku`](./examples/file-code-chunks-extract.raku),
 that can be used from the command line.

-Here are examples code chunks evaluation in a file named "doc.md":
+Here are script invocation examples for the code chunks evaluation in a file named "doc.md":

 ```shell
 file-code-chunks-eval.raku doc.md